 In our view, investors who try to predict geopolitical and economic news flow and the short-term impact this could have on markets are creating unnecessary risks.
 Our approach is to invest with a long-term mindset, basing our decisions on a five-year time horizon.

 We continue to invest in companies that have high-quality characteristics in terms of their franchise, financials and their management.
 We believe that this will provide resilience during periods of market uncertainty, allowing us to invest for the long term as these secular trends take hold.

 We also aim to avoid environmental, social and governance risks and actively engage with companies facing potential threats.
 Many of the companies we analyse and invest in are beneficiaries of the previously mentioned long-term sustainable trends.
 We choose to focus on these rather than the much less predictable factors that can influence markets.

 Which themes have the potential to redirect markets in 2019?
-Download our one-pager summary to find out
+Download our Infographic to find out

 Past performance is not a guide to future performance.
 The value of an investment and the income from it can fall as well as rise and you may not get back the amount originally invested.